chtoucas/Narvalo.NET/src/Narvalo.T4/README.txt

 - Alternative::Many
 - Alternative::Optional
 - Alternative::Some
-We also exclude methods without clear usecases:
+We also exclude methods without clear use cases:
 - Monad::SelectUnzip

 Methods specific to our .NET implementation: